airtai/faststream/.faststream_gen/getting-started/asyncapi/hosting.md

 faststream docs serve asyncapi.yaml
 ```

-After running the command, it should serve AsyncAPI documentation on port **8000** and display the following logs in the terminal.
+After running the command, it should serve the AsyncAPI documentation on port **8000** and display the following logs in the terminal.

 ``` shell
 INFO:     Started server process [2364992]